 The students will begin learning letters, letter sounds, numbers, and number concepts.

 Students will expand their learning to include letter blends and will begin sounding out words by the end of the year.

 Preschool students are taught to be obedient.
-Usually, a reminder of appropriate behavior is all that will be required.
-On occasions when a reminder is not enough, the child will be given an appropriate length of “time out”.
-If a student is substantially disruptive, is fighting, or continues to be disruptive, deliberately disobeys, or shows aggressive behavior, he will be removed from the classroom.
+A reminder of appropriate behavior is usually all that will be required.
+On occasions when a reminder is not enough, the child will be given an appropriate length of “time out.”
+If a student is substantially and/or continuously disruptive, deliberately disobedient, or violent, and/or aggressive, he or she will be removed from the classroom.
 Parents will be notified if it is necessary to remove students from the classroom or play area.